 The charge for a single prescribed medicine is £8.40, whereas a three-month PPC will cost you £29.10 and a 12-month PPC £104.00.

 Note: You must be resident in England to purchase a PPC from us.
 Some people can get free prescriptions on age, income or medical grounds.
 Check the other pages in the help with health costs area to see if you can get free prescriptions before buying a PPC.
 Your browser must support 128-bit encryption to buy a PPC using our online applications.

 Direct Debit - the most convenient way to pay

 The most convenient way to pay for a 12-month PPC is by Direct Debit, which allows you to spread the cost by paying for it in 10 monthly instalments.
 By using this option we can also normally automatically renew your PPC.
 You would not have to worry about forgetting to renew your PPC.

 Note: If you pay using the Direct Debit instalment option you are entering into a commitment to pay all of the instalments.
-If you do not pay all of the instalments you must return the PPC to us and you will only be required to pay for complete months when the certificate may have been used, after which you may cancel your direct debit instruction.
 If you use the certificate after failing to pay an instalment you may face penalty charges.

 Once your Direct Debit is set up, we will send you a letter showing the amount we will debit from your bank or building society account each month.
 We will then collect that amount without you having to do a thing.
 You cannot choose the date of the month that your first instalment will be collected, but the date of the month can be changed once the first instalment is paid.
 You should expect to receive your PPC within 10 working days after your first payment has been collected.